 So, let’s organise those drawers!

-#1 Small items tray for ALEX drawers
+1. Small items organizer for ALEX drawers

 A simple and affordable idea to store pens and other small stationery items inside the ALEX drawer unit.